Construction of multi-solitons and multi kink-solitons of derivative nonlinear Schr{\"o}dinger equations: Some technical lemmas

-In this section, we prove some estimates of multi kink-soliton trains profile using in the proof of Theorem \ref{mainresult2}. \begin{lemma} There exist $T_0>0$ and a constant $\lambda>0$ such that the estimate \eqref{eq2-3new} is true uniformly for $t \geq T_0$. \end{lemma}
+In this section, we prove some estimates on the multi kink-solitons profile used in the proof of Theorem \ref{mainresult2}. \begin{lemma} There exist $T_0>0$ and a constant $\lambda>0$ such that the estimate \eqref{eq2-3new} is uniformly true for $t \geq T_0$. \end{lemma}

 \begin{proof} For convenience, set